zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Prerequisite

-* As specified in [method-get-delegation].
+* As specified in [get-zone-ns-names-and-ips].

 ### Ordered description of steps to be taken to execute the method

-1. Get the name servers set ("Name Servers") where each unique name server name is linked to a set of its possibly empty set of IP addresses by running [method-get-delegation].
+1. Get the name servers set ("Name Servers") where each unique name server name is linked to a set of its possibly empty set of IP addresses by running [get-zone-ns-names-and-ips].

-2. Extract the set of name server names ("Names") from *Name Servers*.

-3. Get IP addresses for any [out-of-bailiwick] name server names in *Names* by running [method-get-oob-ips] with *Names* as input.

-4. Merge the set returned with *Name Servers*.

-5. Extract the IP addresses from *Name Servers* and create a set of unique IP addresses.
+2. Extract the IP addresses from *Name Servers* and create a set of unique IP addresses.

-5. Return set of IP addresses.
+3. Return set of IP addresses.

 ### Outcome(s)